C Sharp (programming language): Exceptions

 Checked exceptions are not present in C# (in contrast to Java).
-This has been a conscious decision based on the issues of scalability and versionability.
+This has been a conscious decision based on the issues of scalability and version management.

 Polymorphism

 Unlike C++, C# does not support multiple inheritance, although a class can implement any number of "interfaces" (fully abstract classes).
 This was a design decision by the language's lead architect to avoid complications and to simplify architectural requirements throughout CLI.

-When implementing multiple interfaces that contain a method with the same name and taking parameters of the same type in the same order (i.e. the same signature), similar to Java, C# allows both a single method to cover all interfaces and if necessary specific methods for each interface.
+When implementing multiple interfaces that contain a method with the same name and taking parameters of the same types in the same order (i.e. the same signature), similar to Java, C# allows both a single method to cover all interfaces and if necessary specific methods for each interface.

-However, unlike Java, C# supports operator overloading.
+C# also offers function overloading (a.k.a. ad-hoc-polymorphism), i.e. methods with the same name, but distinguishable signatures.
+Unlike Java, C# additionally supports operator overloading.